-Take one active pill by mouth each day through the first 3 weeks of the pack.
+If your pack has 4 weeks’ worth of pills, take one active pill by mouth each day through the first 3 weeks of the pack.
 When you get to the 4th week (inactive pills), throw away the pack.
 Start the first active pill of the next pack.

 Your provider will tell you how often you should take a break to have a withdrawal period.

-If you missed one pill (within past 24 hours), take the missed pill as soon as you remember.
+If you missed one pill (within the past 24 hours), take the missed pill as soon as you remember.
 Take your next pill at the normal time.
 It is okay to take two pills at the same time if you need to catch up.
 A back-up method of birth control is not needed.

 If you missed two pills (within the past 48 hours), take the most recent pill you missed right away.
 If you missed other pills before that, throw them away.
 Take the next pill on time.
 This may mean taking 2 pills at one time.
 Take the rest of the active pills in the package on time.
 Throw away the inactive pills that you normally take (cycle method) and start your new pack the next day.

 Use condoms or do not have intercourse for the next 7 days.
 Since you did not take a pill for over 48 hours, you are not safe against pregnancy again until you take it every day for 7 days in a row.

 If you already had sex since missing your pill, think about taking emergency birth control.
 It works up to 5 days after unprotected sex.
 You can get it from a pharmacy or call your provider for a prescription.

 If you miss more than 2 pills (or greater than 48 hours since missed pills), call your clinic for further instructions.